ferrywlto/XamarinPlayground/README.md

 Instead of using XAML for UI and layout, we can simply use single language (C#) to write UI/Layout code, as well as logic code.
 To boost productivity via better IDE and code refactoring support.

-1. Install `Xamarin.CommunityToolkit` nuget package.
+1. Install `Xamarin.CommunityToolkit` & `Xamarin.CommuityToolkit.Markup` nuget package.
 It contains the `DeclarativeCSharp` plus other useful packages.

 ![declarative csharp install](doc/declarativeCSharp/declarative-csharp-install.png)